-By then my little brain had done a full 360.
+By then, my little brain had done a complete 360.

-You know that numbing feeling you get when something you don’t quite understand just hits you?
-When your only reaction is…”Well, that’s not the scenario I asked for…”
+You know that numbing feeling you get when something you don’t quite understand hits you?
+When your only reaction is….”Well, that’s not the scenario I asked for….”

 Yeah, that scenario.

-The one you’ve seen in B grade movies, never thinking that one day you’d be the star of one of ‘them’ scenes.
+The one you’ve seen in B grade movies, never thinking that you’d be the star of one of ‘them’ scenes one day.

 “But, but, but… I don’t know my lines!
 What do I do now?
 Where’s the producer?
 Come on, this is ridiculous…!
 I never asked to be part of this movie!”

 You’ve now been thrown into what is probably the biggest crisis of your life.
 OK, if not a crisis…one hell of a mess, where you’re not sure who’s the boss anymore.

 Look at it this way.
 You sure aren’t any longer.

 So…what was my reaction once the dust ‘kind’ of settled in those first few seconds…?

 I just stood there like an idiot looking at the groceries on the island…absentmindedly listening to the TV and thinking… I need a beer.